ciwei100000/mpv/DOCS/man/en/input.rst

 You can bind multiple commands to one key.
 For example:

 | a show_text "command 1" ; show_text "command 2"

+It's also possible to bind a command to a sequence of keys:

+| a-b-c show_text "command run after a, b, c have been pressed"

+(This is not shown in the general command syntax.)

+If ``a`` or ``a-b`` or ``b`` are already bound, this will run the first command that matches, and the multi-key command will never be called.
+Intermediate keys can be remapped to ``ignore`` in order to avoid this issue.
+The maximum number of (non-modifier) keys for combinations is currently 4.

 List of Input Commands
 ----------------------